 The winter is a welcome change from the summer months.
 Most people enjoy their time outdoors.
-However, without proper care, this season can be tough on your feet!
+However, without proper care and regular massage, this season can be tough on your feet!
 Dry feet with slightly cracked skin seem to be a common occurrence through the winter.
 Feet appear to have whitish patches due to dryness, are rough to touch and tend to flake.
 If left untreated, they can lead to cracks in the heels which can be quite painful especially while walking.
 In addition, these cracks can greatly increase the risk of foot infections by allowing bacteria to enter through the broken skin barrier.

 Common causes of dry feet in winter

 - Exposing skin to dry winter breeze.
 It can rob skin of its moisture.

 - Prolonged exposure to heaters.
 It can decrease humidity and make the indoor air dryer, worsening skin.

 - Less water in the winter months.
 It can also affect skin’s hydration levels.